pskliff/Archiver/README.md

 # Archiver
-Archiver based on 3 different algorithms: Huffman, Fano and LZ77
+Archiver based on 3 different algorithms: Huffman, Shennon-Fano and LZ77